farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 DDEV provides integrations with hosting providers to simplify the process of syncing production data into a local environment.
 For more information see [Hosting Provider Integration](https://ddev.readthedocs.io/en/stable/users/providers/)

+# Docker image limitations

+farmOS has been using Docker and Docker Compose to create and distribute reproducible development environments for the past many years.
+Each commit to farmOS builds a new Docker image that includes the environment and development dependencies required to install, test and lint the core codebase.
+While this process has worked well to onboard many new contributors and developers of farmOS, it has not been without a few headaches.

+One of the larger issues has simply been that installing Docker in different operating systems is not always a trivial process.
+Once installed, there are often additional steps required to property configure, start and use the local Docker environment.
+Slow file systems in macOS and the WSL2 layer in Windows are two of the most common examples that come to mind.

+Another issue with this process has been using the single farmOS Docker image to do development of contributed and custom modules (or entire project sites!) that are separate from farmOS core.
+These use cases often require a more complex understanding of Docker volumes and composer to properly manage and update project dependencies that are not compatible with the simpler `docker pull` update strategy the farmOS docker image is designed for.
+It also becomes more challenging to share and recreate these custom develop enviroments with members on a larger team.

+If you experience any of these issues while developing farmOS, give DDEV a try!